 So, I will show you how to install WooCommerce PayPal Checkout and everything you need to know about its settings and customization.

-With PayPal Checkout, customers can pay with PayPal or any major credit or debit card and buy directly from your product pages and pay in 26 different currencies.
+With PayPal Checkout, customers can pay with PayPal or any major credit or debit, buy directly from your product p, age and pay in 26 different currencies.

-To install this plugin, you first need to go to your WordPress Dashboard → Plugins → Add New → and then proceed with installing WooCommerce PayPal Checkout.
+To install this plugin, you first need to go to your WordPress Dashboard → Plugins → Add New → and install WooCommerce PayPal Checkout.

 Just like this: 👇